-Backing up the whole database every time can be very time consuming and unnecessary the old data is hardly been modified.
-In such cases, we can only backup the data that has recently been added and modified in the database from the time when the last backup was created.
-This saves a sufficient amount of resources and time that must have consumed and required for backing up the old that that has already been backup in the past.
-While performing differential backup only a small amount of data is being backup up between the time interval of last backup and current one provided if the number of transactions that are made in that time duration as considerably small.
+Backing up the whole database every time can be very time-consuming and unnecessary.
+In cases where the old data undergoes minimal modifications, we can back up only the recently added and modified data in the database since the last backup was created.
+This approach effectively saves significant resources and time that would have otherwise been consumed and required for backing up the previously backed-up old data.
+The system performs a differential backup by actively backing up only a small amount of data that has changed between the time interval of the last backup and the current one, assuming that the number of transactions made during that time duration is significantly low.

-In case if a huge amount of data is being generated each day then differential backups can also become very time-consuming.
-Also, note that the restoration process doesn’t get affected and still consumes the same time as consumed while restoring full backup as in both the case whole database is being restored.
-The command used to perform the differential backup in SQL is the same BACKUP DATABASE along with an extra clause of the specification that is DIFFERENTIAL along with which the name of database and disk location needs to be specified.
+If a significant amount of data is generated daily, even incremental backups can become time-consuming.
+It’s important to note that the restoration process remains unaffected and still requires the same amount of time as when restoring a full backup.
+This is because the entire database is restored in both cases.
+The command used to perform the differential backup in SQL is the same BACKUP DATABASE along with an extra clause of the specification that is DIFFERENTIAL, along with the name of the database and disk location must be specified.

 3. Transaction log Backup

-This type of backup consists of all the logs that have not been backed up in the previous transactional log backup.
+This type of backup consists of all the logs not backed up in the previous transactional log backup.
 The nature of the backup of the transaction log is incremental.
-When an accident occurs that results in the data loss and you want to restore the database to the specific point of time that is just before the time of the accident then you will have to restore latest differential backup data and all the transaction logs whose modifications you wish to desire to be restored.
+In the event of a data loss accident, when you intend to restore the database to a specific point in time just before the occurrence of the accident, you need to restore the latest differential backup data and all the transaction logs that contain the modifications you want to recover.